 When shopping for edamame, buy organic if you can.
-More than 90% of all soybean seeds planted in the United States have been genetically modified to withstand pesticides.2 Studies show that genetically modified foods and pesticides appear to contribute to impaired liver and kidney function in animal testing.3
+More than 90% of all soybean seeds planted in the United States have been genetically modified to withstand pesticides.
+Studies show that genetically modified foods and pesticides appear to contribute to impaired liver and kidney function in animal testing.

 Yes.
 Edamame is round and firm, two qualities that can greatly increase the risk of choking.
-To reduce the risk, smash each bean between your thumb and finger, mash with a fork, or blend them into a smooth paste, picking out any skins as you go.
+To reduce the risk, halve each bean by pressing them between your thumb and finger or by pressing with the back of a fork.
+Alternatively, blend them into a smooth paste, picking out any skins as you go.

 Yes.
 Edamame are soybeans, and soy is a common allergen.
-The good news: less than 1 percent of children are allergic to soy.5 More good news: close to 50 percent of children outgrow their soy allergy by the age of six.6
+The good news: less than 1 percent of children are allergic to soy.
+More good news: close to 50 percent of children outgrow their soy allergy by the age of six.

 As you would when introducing any new food, start by offering a small quantity of edamame on its own for the first couple of servings.
 If there is no adverse reaction, gradually increase the quantity over future meals.

-6 to 9 months old: Boil or steam edamame, remove the beans from the pods, mash the beans, and mix in a heart-healthy fat such as avocado oil, olive oil, or sunflower oil.
-Serve mashed edamame on its own or spread on a baby cracker.
+Boil or steam edamame, remove the beans from the pods, and blend in a food processor until smooth to make a hummus-like spread.
+Explore mixing in heart-healthy oils such as avocado oil, olive oil, or sunflower oil.
+Serve edamame spread on its own on a pre-loaded spoon or spread on a thin rice cake.
 You can also try blending cooked edamame with a little breast milk or formula to make a nutritious dip!

 Edamame beans have a sweet, grassy taste that pairs well with all sorts of ingredients and flavors.
 Try serving edamame on its own, seasoned with your family’s favorite herb and spice combinations.
 Or try mixing edamame with grains, pastas, or other legumes.
 Edamame’s mild taste also makes it an easy ingredient to mix into sweet or savory dishes alike.
 Try adding it to your next fruit salad!